 I love to travel.
 If finances weren’t an issue I’d want to spend all my time exploring this amazing planet.
 I love shoes, and in recent months the obsession has shifted from high heels to sneakers (time for a blog name change perhaps?).
 I’ve loved all things Disney, since before I became a mom, and I’m a Marvel fan too.
 I eat way too much sushi and when my mom makes roti, way too much of that too!

-When school’s done, I usually head to the kitchen to start my moaning and groaning session about how I have no idea what to cook… and how I’m so tired, and really feel like we should rather just get sushi… only to realize that we had sushi the night before, so I guess I should probably cook something.
+When school’s done, I usually head to the kitchen to start my moaning and groaning session about how I have no idea what to cook… and how I’m so tired, and really feel like we should rather just get sushi.
+Only then do I realize that we had sushi the night before, so I guess I should probably cook something.
 I have someone help me with the housework twice a week, but the rest of the time I take care of things.
-There are ballet runs, as well as time with Zee that doesn’t involve schoolwork.
+There are ballet runs as well as time with Zee that doesn’t involve schoolwork.
 All of this means blogging usually happens late at night, IF I can manage to stay awake.

 How did your blog start?